 A manual designed to help families develop an essential lifestyle plan with a family member.

-Five Wishes is a booklet where you put in writing how you want things handled for you at the end of life.
+Five Wishes is a booklet that helps you put in writing how you want things handled at the end of your life.

 |Getting from Where I Am to Where I Want to Be|